ng4eb/ng4eb.github.io/src/assets/markdowns/ch3p1.md

 You can see the code for the counter demo app on [Stackblitz](https://stackblitz.com/edit/ng4eb-counter-demo).

-## Nested components & two-way binding
+## Nested Components & Two-Way Binding

 A nested component is a component that appears within the template of another component.
 For example, as we put the counter component inside the template of the app component, the counter component is a nested component within the app component.